-- Students at Level 4 will be permitted to progress to Level 5 only when they have passed 120 credits at Level 4. - Students at Level 5 will be permitted to progress to Level 6 only when they have passed 120 credits at Level 5.
+A student at Level 4 will be permitted to progress to Level 5 only when they have passed 120 credits at Level 4.

+- A student at Level 5 will be permitted to progress to Level 6 only when they have passed 120 credits at Level 5. - A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more during the academic year as a consequence of non-submission, will be required to withdraw from the University.